Naoghuman/Incubator/Lib-Tile/README.md

 Demo<a name="Demo" />
 ---

-With the project [Lib-Tile-Demo]

-The demo application is a `demonstration` to show the features from the project `Lib-Tile` with it included sublibraries.
+The application [Lib-Tile-Demo] shows a `demonstration` how to use and handle the features from the libraries in the project `Lib-Tile`.

 TODO add screenshot from the demo application

 Momentary the developer have following features during the demo application:
 * Choose your own background image.
+    * Currently only images from the internet &#040;http or https&#041; with the size 1280x720 are supported.
+In a later version it will be possible to load also local images.
 * Define your own background color.
+    * Currently only single colors are supported.
+For a later version I planed the option to define a [LinearGradient] or a [RadialGradient] colors through `css` &#040;[JavaFX CSS Reference Guide]&#041;.
 * Browse through all `tiles` from the tileset `Transparent Textures`.

 For more informations and examples plz see the [ReadMe from Lib-Tile-Demo].